 - 2/3 of consumers say transparency is important to them.

 - 73% of consumers say good customer service is important when choosing a brand.

-- Main reason Canadians abandon a brand is poor quality products.
+- The main reason Canadians abandon a brand is poor quality products.

 - Using signature colours can increase brand recognition by up to 80%.

 - 86% of job seekers read the company’s reviews and check their social media before applying

 - 53% of companies in North America feel they have the right tools to brand their business successfully.